waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 const messages = [];
 const callback = (wakuMessage) => {
 	messages.push(wakuMessage);
+	// Return "true" to stop retrieving pages
+	// Here, it retrieves only the first page return true;
 };

-// Retrieve the first page of messages await node.store.queryOrderedCallback(
+// Retrieve the first page of messages
+// This retrieves all the messages if "return true" is not present await node.store.queryOrderedCallback(
 	[decoder],
 	callback,